cjgb/datanalytics/content/posts/2014-09-17-una-transformacion-y-segmentacion-novedosa-de-variables-lognormaloides.md

 Resumen:

 * ¡Los arbitrios que tiene que hacer uno para que le dejen tomar logaritmos!
 * No trates de venderle la moto a alguien que tiene un doctorado... aunque sea en informática.

 Concluyo con una cita de Andrew Gelman:

-<blockquote>“You take the log so fast that you don’t even see the actual data.
-Plus you take the log because you can, because they’re all positive.”</blockquote>
+>“You take the log so fast that you don’t even see the actual data.
+Plus you take the log because you can, because they’re all positive.”